nucypher/nucypher/docs/source/staking/stake_initialization.rst

 Clef Signer
 +++++++++++

-Clef can be used as an external transaction signer with nucypher supporting both hardware (ledger & trezor) and software wallets.
+Clef can be used as an external transaction signer with nucypher and supports both hardware (ledger & trezor) and software wallets.
 See :ref:`signing-with-clef` for setting up Clef.
 By default, all requests to the clef signer require manual confirmation.

 This includes not only transactions but also more innocuous requests such as listing the accounts that the signer is handling.
-This means, for example, that a command like ``nucypher stake accounts`` will first ask for user confirmation in the clef CLI before showing the staker accounts.
+This means, for example, that a command like ``nucypher stake accounts`` will first ask for user confirmation in the clef CLI before showing the Staker accounts.
 You can automate this confirmation by using :ref:`clef-rules`.

 .. note::